Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

 Besides witnessed symmetric choice, other operators were proposed to extend the expressiveness of logics not capturing \PTime{} including a counting operator (see~\cite{Otto1997}) and an operator based on logical interpretations~\cite{GireHoang98}.
-It was shown that witnessed symmetric choice increases the expressiveness of \IFP{}~\cite{GireHoang98}.
-It was also shown that counting operators increase the expressiveness of \IFP{} and of the logic of Choiceless Polynomial Time (\CPT{})~\cite{BlassGS02}.
-However, for the combination of counting and choices not much is known.
+The counting operator increases the expressiveness of \IFP{} and of the logic of Choiceless Polynomial Time (\CPT{})~\cite{BlassGS02}.
+In \IFP{}, witnessed symmetric choice and counting are incomparable.
+On the on hand, \IFPWSC{{}} defines the CFI query for ordered base graphs~\cite{GireHoang98}, which \IFP{} with counting (\IFPC) fails to~\cite{CaiFI1992}.
+On the other hand, \IFPWSC{} fails to define the parity of the universe (indicated in~\cite{GireHoang98}), which is possible in \IFPC{}.
+However, for the combination of counting and symmetric choice not much is known.
 In this article, we investigate the relation of counting, witnessed symmetric choice, and interpretations to better understand their expressive power.